Last Updated on January 1, 2021

 - shaved black truffle to taste, or truffle carpaccio, or a few drops of truffle oil

-I won’t even pretend this is authentic Tuscan cookery.
-But, it’s inspired by some of the fabulous flavours we’ve had over the last week and it did cheer me up on a wet and chilly London afternoon.
+This stuffed pork tenderloin isn’t authentic Tuscan cookery.
+But, it’s inspired by some of the fabulous flavours we’ve had over the week we were there and it did cheer me up on a wet and chilly London afternoon.